The Matador: Production

-During the commentary for the first deleted scene on the DVD, director Richard Shephard states that the first cut of the film was 2 hours and 10 minutes and was cut down to its current length of 1 hour and 37 minutes.
+During the commentary for the first deleted scene on the DVD, director Richard Shepard states that the first cut of the film was 2 hours and 10 minutes and was cut down to its current length of 1 hour and 37 minutes.

 Critical reaction

 Having been screened at the Sundance, Toronto International, and Chicago International film festivals prior to its release, the film was generally well received by critics.
 Early reviews praised Pierce Brosnan's performance, as well as the film's unique and provocative premise and themes.

 Roger Ebert and Richard Roeper, on their television show At the Movies with Ebert & Roeper, gave it an enthusiastic "two thumbs up," with Ebert praising the movie as "an overlooked gem" and "Pierce Brosnan's best work to date."